top of page

 • Works at Windfall Market

-• Plans to attend University of Maryland to major in Civil and Environmental Engineering
+• Plans to attend the University of Maryland to major in civil and environmental engineering

-• Goal is to get postgraduate degree after bachelors in Civil Engineering and work in field of Coastal Infrastructure with focus on mitigating flood damage experienced by coastal communities
+• Goal is to get postgraduate degree after bachelors in civil engineering and work in the field of coastal infrastructure, with a focus on mitigating flood damage experienced by coastal communities

 Every year, the NFVA awards four $1,000 scholarships to North Falmouth residents who are graduating high school.
 The awards are based on academic achievement, participation in school and local activities, and overall service to the community.
 Applications typically open at the beginning of the calendar year.